Nevada State College Student Code of Conduct and Policies

 Contact information for Student Conduct Officer: Edith Fernandez, email@example.com, 702-992-2358, Rogers Student Center Building, 1300 Nevada State Drive, Henderson, NV 89002.

 Grade Appeal Policy and Procedure

 The procedures below are applicable only to examine a student’s claim of an unfair academic evaluation made by the instructor.
 The academic evaluation, resulting in grade assignment, will be subject to appeal if the instructor’s evaluation is based on any factors other than the student’s performance in the course and/or adherence to course requirements.

-The grade appeal must be filed with the department offering the course within 20 business days of the beginning of the following semester (excluding summer).
+2. The grade appeal must be filed with the department offering the course no later than 10 working days after the beginning of the following regular semester.
 A student who fails to file within the specified time period forfeits his/her right to appeal.
-The department chair or designee shall attempt to resolve the conflict.
+The Assistant Dean, Department Chair or designee shall attempt to resolve the conflict.